aliabdi064/markeing_economteric_poroject/README.md

 This result shows that while all channels receive a portion of the budget, the estimated sales are lower (93.72) compared to the previous strategy of allocating the entire budget to Radio (111.63).
 This highlights the trade-off between distributing the budget and maximizing overall sales.

+<span style="color:red">However, in real life returns are rarely purely linear: they usually diminish with spend, have lags, and there are strategic reasons to diversify — so proportional allocation can be a practical heuristic but not an optimally justified one.</span>

 ## 7. A/B Testing Discussion

 The `data/advertising.csv` dataset is an observational dataset.
 Therefore, a traditional A/B test is not applicable.
 While we cannot perform a traditional A/B test, our regression model can still provide valuable insights.
 However, we should be careful about making strong causal claims based on this observational data.